29LT Baseet Type System:

 The Slanted fonts are categorized as what is known as “true Italics” in the sense that the glyphs were redrawn based on the Eastern Kufic style and not just slanted from the standard style.
 The traditional Eastern Kufic style is written with a left incline in the pen.
 Some letters change radically between the Standard and the Slanted styles, while other just acquired a slant.
 The name “Slanted” was adopted instead of “Italic” for the 8 inclined styles since in Arabic typography and calligraphy there is no such term as an italic style.

 A number of elements bring both Arabic and Latin scripts together: the design approach, open counters, proportions, terminals and finials, weight and contrast.
-Both scripts were created in synergy and were inspired from each other simultaneously.
+Both scripts were created in synergy and were inspired by each other simultaneously.

 29LT Baseet Story: